Albania Jale beach – Why to visit this hidden-gem?

 To reach Jala beach, you need to drive to the South of Albania.
 If you are driving from Tirana, you need to drive to the south to the coastal city Vlore.
 From Vlore, you need to drive along the coastal road for 40 kilometres to reach Jale beach.
 If you are coming from the south of Albania, you need to drive from Saranda to the Himare village.
 From the Himare village, continue along the coastal road for about 12 kilometres to reach Jala beach.

 There is no public transportation to Jale beach.
 But you can take a bus from Vlore city to the Himare village.
-Then you can ask the bus driver to let you out of the bus at Jale, before driving onwards to Himare.
+Then you can ask the bus driver to let you out of the bus at Jale, before driving onward to Himare.
 Asking the bus driver to stop along the route is perfectly normal in Albania.
 The furgon minibuses are owned by the driver of the bus, so there is no timetable or strict regulations.
 Or you can stay on the bus to Himare and take a taxi to Jale, which is only a 20-minute drive.

 Because there are so many little beaches along the coastal road, it is important to note down Jale’s exact location.
 Jale beach is close to the Vuno village, which is only 5 kilometres from the beach.
 And Jale is located between Gjipe beach to the north and Himare beach to the south.